 Welcome to John Howard Society of Manitoba

-We are pleased to announce a new service.
-It’s called the Healing Program for Indigenous Men.
-This is a new, 14-session program for First Nations, Métis, and Inuit men who have experienced childhood trauma including sexual abuse.
+Our next Healing Program for Indigenous Men is scheduled to start January 14, 2019.
+This is a 14-session program for First Nations, Métis, and Inuit men and others who have experienced childhood trauma including sexual abuse.
+Call the office for the next round of sessions, 204-775-1514, ext.108.

 The John Howard Healing Program for Indigenous Men aims to provide a safe place where men can understand themselves and learn skills to assist them with how they react to different situations.